GeorgRamer/quarto_flatpak/README.md

 ## Enabling extension in other flatpaks

 In order to enable the SDK extension.
-The easiest way to do this is to install the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) flatpak and then adding the environmental variable `FLATPAK_ENABLE_SDK_EXT=quarto`
+The easiest way to do this is to install the [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal) flatpak and then adding the environmental variable `FLATPAK_ENABLE_SDK_EXT=quarto` (purple frame in the image below).

 ![Flatseal](pictures/flatseal.png)